DCAN-Labs/cdni-brain/docs/brainswipes.md

     - Run without `confirm` to only view console output of differences.
 Run with `confirm` to update firebase.
     - Example run command `node reconcileVotes.js ABIDE1 confirm`

+- removeImageType.js

+    - Removes any image from Firebase in the specified study that matches the input pattern.

+    - **USE WITH CAUTION.**

 - restore-sampleCounts.js

     - Takes the sampleSummary document in firebase `db/datasets/{DATASET}/sampleSummary` and updates sampleCounts to restore data for any removed images.
     - Designed to restore the dataset in cases where some images have been temporarily removed from circulation.
     - Differs from reconcileVotes because reconcileVotes will not add new samples to sampleCounts to maintain the subset of images served to users.

+#### Making Images
+- make_diffusion_gifs.py

+    - Script used to make gifs for DWI images, one subject at a time.
+    - See the [version used in HBCD](https://github.com/DCAN-Labs/QSIPREP_HBCD_QC) for more advanced usage.

+- ingest_brainswipes_data.py

+    - Pulls executive summary images from the specifed input S3 location
+    - Transforms executive summary images that appear in a 1x9 grid to the 3x3 grid seen in BrainSwipes
+    - Uploads all `.png` files to the specifed output S3 location
+    - Once images are in the S3, configure the database uploads in the config document of firebase and run `s32firebase.js`

+- generate_manifest.sh

+    - generates a manifest JSON used by the legacy uploading option from the original SwipesForScience.
+    - may be useful for large datasets as the s3 interactions used in `s32firebase.js` can take a lot of memory.

+#### User management

+- modifyUsers.js

+    - Various functions to help manage user info that is only accessible through the Firebase Admin SDK.

+    - Inputs are hard coded, will need manual intervention to use.

+    - Use `updateCustomClaims()` to modify users permissions when changing any part of a dataset's configuration that effects custom claims.

+#### General Upkeep

 - s32firebase.js